Toronto and the cultures of the world

 As a visitor, we do not have the opportunity to delve deeper into the lifestyle of these people, although that would be a great experience.
 That's why we search for the obvious, and we do not need to go far for that again.
 One of Toronto's most famous ethnic neighborhoods is Chinatownin which the long-established Chinese settled down.
 Here, the shops overflow with exotic fruits, baked goods and meat products.
 Unusual scents pour in from the restaurants, and many of the people who live here look at us with big, questioning eyes when we ask them questions in English.
 Chinatown is a world of its own in which Chinese lifestyles and traditions and their language have survived to this day.

-Toronto and World Cultures at Kensington Market – Tibetans, Jamaicans and Mexicans
+Toronto and world cultures at Kensington Market – Tibetans, Jamaicans and Mexicans

 Not far from that, on Kensington Market, we are confronted with other cultures: here we see suddenly veiled women come from the shops, or so exotic goods in the displays of shop windows such as incense, Pashmin scarves or tamales, Flautas or Mole Verde.
 The market between Spadina, Nassau, Oxford Street and Bellevue Avenue is a market of cultures.
 The businessmen who offer their goods here come from Tibet, Jamaica or Mexico, and their clients from equally different countries.
 A walk across the market is like a stroll through the world.